 How Does a Septic Tank Work?

 Septic tanks work by allowing wastewater to sit and undergo a settling process.
 Solid matter and sediment sink to the bottom of the septic system, separating from the water.
 Over time, bacteria eat away at this sludge and break it down into more manageable materials.
 This also releases scum, like fats, greases, and oil.
 Scum floats to the top of the water’s surface.

-The effluent slowly releases into the drainfield and, over time, soil and gravel filter it, slowly removing impurities.
+The effluent slowly releases into the drain field and, over time, soil and gravel filter it, slowly removing impurities.
 Finally, the wastewater percolates into our soil to get rid of any bad stuff in it.
 This includes potentially dangerous pathogens, like coliform bacteria.
-Harmful coliform bacteria is found in human waste.
+Harmful coliform bacteria are found in human waste.

 Septic Tank Design